Mariner program: Basic layout

 All Mariner spacecraft were based on a hexagonal or octagonal bus, which housed all of the electronics, and to which all components were attached, such as antennae, cameras, propulsion, and power sources.
 Mariner 2 was based on the Ranger Lunar probe.
 All of the Mariners launched after Mariner 2 had four solar panels for power, except for Mariner 10, which had two.
 Additionally, all except Mariner 1, Mariner 2 and Mariner 5 had TV cameras.

 The first five Mariners were launched on Atlas-Agena rockets, while the last five used the Atlas-Centaur.
-All Mariner-based probes after Mariner 10 used the Titan IIIE, Titan IV unmanned rockets or the Space Shuttle with a solid-fueled Inertial Upper Stage and multiple planetary flybys.
+All Mariner-based probes after Mariner 10 used the Titan IIIE, Titan IV uncrewed rockets or the Space Shuttle with a solid-fueled Inertial Upper Stage and multiple planetary flybys.

 Mariners

 The Mariners were all relatively small robotic explorers, each launched on an Atlas rocket with either an Agena or Centaur upper-stage booster, and weighing less than half a ton (without onboard rocket propellant).
 Each of their missions was completed within a few months to a year or two, though one of them outlived its original mission and continued to send useful scientific data for three years.